File a Complaint

 When there is a potential violation of the Tennessee Consumer Protection Act or a pattern of complaints against a business, the Division collaborates with the Attorney General’s Office as the enforcement authority who ensures and upholds the Consumer Protection Act for the State.
 These communications with the Attorney General’s office are confidential.
 Consumers who wish to seek formal legal actions based on their claims should seek a private attorney.

 If a lawsuit or settlement is filed, that information will be publicly available, and the Division generally attempts to notify consumers that legal action has been taken.
-The goal is to obtain money to repay consumers what they have lost.
-Even after litigation, however, consumers sometimes may not receive restitution.
+Even after litigation, however, consumers may not receive restitution.
 For example, a company facing a lawsuit may go out of business and the owners may not be found, the entities may file bankruptcy, or they may not be held legally responsible by a court of law.